Sachin Tendulkar: Playing style

 Former Australian cricket team coach John Buchanan voiced his opinion that Tendulkar had become susceptible to the short ball early in his innings because of a lack of footwork.
 Buchanan also believes Tendulkar has a weakness while playing left-arm pace.
-He was affected by a series of injuries since 2004.
-Since then Tendulkar's batting has tended to be less attacking.
-Explaining this change in his batting style, he has acknowledged that he is batting differently because, firstly, no batsman can bat the same way for the entire length of a long career and, secondly, he is a senior member of the team now and thus has more responsibility.
+He has been affected by a series of injuries since 2004.
+Since then, Tendulkar's batting has tended to be less attacking.
+Explaining this change in his batting style, he has acknowledged that he is batting differently because, firstly, no batsman can bat the same way for the entire length of a long career, and, secondly, he is a senior member of the team now and thus has more responsibility.
 During the early part of his career, he was a more attacking batsman and frequently scored centuries at close to a run a ball.
-Ian Chappell, former Australian player, remarked in 2007 that "Tendulkar now, is nothing like the player he was when he was a young bloke".
+Ian Chappell, former Australian player, remarked in 2007 that, "Tendulkar now, is nothing like the player he was when he was a young bloke".

 Tendulkar has incorporated several modern and unorthodox strokes into his repertoire, including the paddle sweep, the scoop over short fine leg and the slash to third man over the slips' heads, especially in his later years.
 He is often praised for his ability to adapt to the needs of his body and yet keep scoring consistently.

 While Tendulkar was not a regular bowler, he could bowl medium pace, leg spin, and off spin.
 He often bowled when two batsmen of the opposite team had been batting together for a long period, as he could often be a useful partnership breaker.
 With his bowling, he helped secure an Indian victory on more than one occasion.
-He took 201 international wickets—46 in Tests, 154 in ODIs where he is India's twelfth-highest wicket taker, and one wicket in Twenty20 Internationals.
+He took 201 international wickets in his career—46 in Tests, 154 in ODIs, where he is India's twelfth-highest wicket taker, and one wicket in Twenty20 Internationals.